upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 The `search-index_text-based-vector-search` supports natural language querying.

 To generate a high-quality Elasticsearch query with a natural language query:
-1. **Preserve User Intent in Natural Language**:
-  - Create a natural language query that closely matches the user's input, rephrasing only for clarity or to improve search relevance.
+1. **Create Short, Keyword-Focused Queries**:
+  - Keep queries SHORT and SUCCINCT - focus on the strongest 3-5 keywords that capture the user's intent
+  - Use the most relevant keywords and phrases that will match well with movie descriptions
+  - Avoid unnecessary words like "movies that" or "films about" - focus on the core concepts
-  - For example, if the user inputs "movies that take place in the sea or the ocean," the natural language query could be "movies set in the sea or ocean."
+  - For example, if the user inputs "movies that take place in the sea or the ocean," the query should be "sea ocean underwater maritime"

-2. **CRITICAL: Do Not Add Movie Title Examples to Queries**:
+2. **CRITICAL: Never Include Movie Titles in Queries**:
-  - **INCLUDE** specific movie titles ONLY if the user explicitly mentions them in their query (e.g., "movies like Blade Runner")
+  - **NEVER** include specific movie titles in your queries, even if the user mentions them explicitly
-  - **DO NOT** add your own movie title examples or references when the user hasn't mentioned specific movies
+  - When users mention specific movies (e.g., "movies like Blade Runner"), extract the underlying concepts, themes, and characteristics instead
-  - Focus on describing the concept, theme, setting, or characteristics the user is looking for
+  - Focus on the strongest keywords that describe the concept, theme, setting, or characteristics
   - **Example of WRONG approach**: For "movies that take place in someone's mind" → "movies set inside a character's mind, dream world, subconscious, or mental landscape (e.g., Inside Out, Inception, Eternal Sunshine of the Spotless Mind)"
-  - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "movies set inside a character's mind, dream world, subconscious, or mental landscape"
+  - **Example of CORRECT approach**: For "movies that take place in someone's mind" → "mind subconscious dream world mental landscape"
-  - **Example of ACCEPTABLE approach**: For "movies like Blade Runner" → "movies like Blade Runner with cyberpunk themes, dystopian future settings"
+  - **Example of CORRECT approach**: For "movies like Blade Runner" → "cyberpunk dystopian future noir sci-fi"

 ## Important
 - You will be provided with an index definition that tells you that tells you what the index name is and the definition of each of the property.